Peureulak Sultanate: Development and turbulence

-The first Sultan of Perlak was Sultan Alaiddin Syed Maulana Abdul Aziz Shah, a Shiite and an Arabian descendant, who founded the Perlak Sultanate at 1 Muharram 225 H (840 AD).
-He changed the name of the royal capital from Bandar Perlak to Caliph City.
-The Sultan was buried in Paya Meuligo, Peureulak, East Aceh with his wife, Princess Meurah Mahdum Khudawi.
+The first Sultan of Perlak was Sultan Alaiddin Syed Maulana Abdul Aziz Shah, a Shiite of Arabian descent, who founded the Perlak Sultanate on 1 Muharram 225 H (840 AD).
+He renamed the royal capital from Bandar Perlak to Caliph City.
+The Sultan was buried in Paya Meuligo, Peureulak, East Aceh, alongside his wife, Princess Meurah Mahdum Khudawi.

 During the reign of the third sultan, Sultan Alaiddin Syed Maulana Abbas Shah, the Sunni movement began to enter Perlak.
 After the death of the sultan in 363 AH (913 AD), there was a civil war between Shiite and Sunnis so that for the next two years there was no sultan.
 The Shiites won the war and in 302 H (915 AD) and Sultan Alaiddin Syed Maulana Ali Mughat Shah from the Shi'ite stream ascended.
 At the end of his reign, there was another turmoil between Shiite and Sunni rulers.
 This time, the Sunni rulers won and subsequent sultans came from the Sunni stream.

 In 362 H (956 AD), after the death of the seventh sultan, Sultan Makhdum Alaiddin Abdul Malik Shah Johan Sovereignty, there was another upheaval for about four years between Shia and Sunni which ended with peace and division of the empire into two parts: